cruna-cc/deprecated-cruna-protocol/README.md

 Since the Cruna Vault is a ProtectedERC721, the Flexi Vault inherits its security features.
 When the owner of the NFT has designated a Protector, any asset movement from the Flexi Vault to external wallets or other vaults not owned by the same owner necessitates a signature from the Protector, enhancing the security of asset transfers.

-On deployment, the Flexi Vault initiates a TrusteeNFT, a distinct NFT designed to manage smart contract wallets using [ERC6551](https://eips.ethereum.org/EIPS/eip-6551) bound accounts.
-Any tokenId of the TrusteeNFT is initially owned by the Flexi Vault and, by extension, by the Vault's owner.
+On deployment, the Flexi Vault initiates a Trustee, a distinct NFT designed to manage smart contract wallets using [ERC6551](https://eips.ethereum.org/EIPS/eip-6551) bound accounts.
+Any tokenId of the Trustee is initially owned by the Flexi Vault and, by extension, by the Vault's owner.

-The owner reserves the right to eject their TrusteeNFT at any moment, facilitating the transfer of an ID ownership from the Flexi Vault to the Cruna Vault's owner.
+The owner reserves the right to eject their Trustee at any moment, facilitating the transfer of an ID ownership from the Flexi Vault to the Cruna Vault's owner.
 This action can be reversed in the future, thereby reactivating the vault and resuming asset management.

-### 3. TrusteeNFT, Smart Contracts, and Vault Migration
+### 3. Trustee, Smart Contracts, and Vault Migration

-The TrusteeNFT, as an integral part of the Cruna Vault, is designed to offer flexibility in managing smart contract wallets.
+The Trustee, as an integral part of the Cruna Vault, is designed to offer flexibility in managing smart contract wallets.
 It can be ejected and re-injected into the vault, enabling migration between different versions of the vault.
 This feature is crucial considering that all smart contracts used in the Cruna Core Protocol are immutable, barring the exception of the ERC6551 bound account.

 During the activation of the vault, users have the option to select either an immutable or an upgradeable account.
 The latter can be particularly beneficial if new asset standards are introduced in the future, ensuring the ability to receive these assets within the vault.